wp-plugins/wp-csv/readme.txt

 No screenshots available.

 == Changelog ==
+= 1.7.3 =
+* Fixed bug causing fields to not line up correctly sometimes.
 = 1.7.2 =
 * Fixed bug with hidden custom fields not exporting.
 * Added errors for when an old style import/export file is used.